schmudde/blog/content/posts/2020-07-21-storing-time-1.md

 1. **Easy to write and read**: add and update events in a plain text file
 2. **Easy to format**: automatically change a date's display depending on context, calculate and display a span of time, etc&hellip;

-Non-programmers probably haven't thought about the problem of recording time on a computer since the [Y2K Bug](https://www.howtogeek.com/671087/what-was-the-y2k-bug-and-why-did-it-terrify-the-world/). *Storing Time* parts 1 and 2 will cover some of the conceptual challenges dealing with storing memory and time on a machine while also including code snippets.
+Non-programmers probably haven't thought about the problem of recording time on a computer since the [Y2K Bug](https://www.howtogeek.com/671087/what-was-the-y2k-bug-and-why-did-it-terrify-the-world/). *Storing Time* part 1 and [part 2](/posts/2020-07-22-storing-time-2.html) will cover some of the conceptual challenges dealing with storing memory and time on a machine while also including code snippets.
 I'll be using Java Time and Clojure to read and write time from an `.edn` file.[^edn] Even if that means little to you, I think these blog entries cover concepts of general interest.

 [^edn]: edn is an extensible data notation used to convey values.
 It is often used where one might use JSON, but it offers several advantages.
 More at the official [edn readme](https://github.com/edn-format/edn).